 This is something we neglected in the first couple of weeks.
 My son already attended swimming lessons and rugby training twice a week, but other than that we didn’t really do much more.

 Playing games with your children is not only fun they are educational.
-Here is a list of your favorite educational board games.
+Here is a list of the best educational board games.

 There are so many kids educational videos that they can watch.
 One of our favorites is Horrible Histories, especially the songs!
 It is an absolutely great way to learn about history.

 Create a Routine